 Hailed as a cushioned running shoe, the New Balance 1080v5 have a lot to deliver on.
 The first thing you might notice is how light they feel when you pick them up.
-They weigh in at 258g (for the women's version),which makes them feel light on your feet.
+They weigh in at only 258g, which makes them feel light on your feet.

 The bottom of the trainers looks like a maze of interconnected hexagons.
 However New Balance came up with this design, it works.
 The grooves, the dips and the shapes all work harmoniously together to ensure you have a smooth run.
 I ran over gravel, stones and streets in these and the cushioning is fantastic.

-The fit of the shoe is a little narrow.
-If you have wider feet, then these are not for you.
+The fit of the shoe is a little narrow; if you have wider feet these are not for you.
 They lace up well and in no way feel like they are going to slip off, allowing for maximum support.
 The shoes have a removable insole, but it does help with softening heel strikes.

 The uppers are mostly made of fused mesh overlays, which does make them airy and adds to the lightness of the shoes.
 Not to mention it looks great!

 Overall, it is a good trainer with a decent price tag.
 They are like running on air, in that you will be cushioned from heel strikes and they give decent support.
 Designed as a heel striking trainer, they do the job well.